Jbleezy/BO1-Reimagined/README.md

 * Fuse spawns before starting the sidequest
 * Increased generators' damage hitbox
 * Bottle no longer breaks when it hits the ground
+* Lighthouse dials can now be rotated faster
 * Human zombie travelling up the light house needs to be damaged for 10000 health (previously 5000 health multiplied the amount of players)
 * Reward: upgraded Wunderwaffe from every Wunderwaffe powerup for the rest of the game
 * Wunderwaffe powerup from sidequest stays on the map until picked up